 [ 00 ] the full list

-Everything it does.
+Everything that it does

 A glimpse is one secret: a label, the value, an optional photo, and a reveal duration.
 The whole app is built around getting one of those onto your screen fast and off it again.
 Here is all of it, including how backups and sharing actually work.